Topham Guerin: COVID-19 pandemic communications

+2021 Canadian federal election

 In 2021, they were engaged by the Conservative Party of Canada, along with UK-based Stack Data Strategy, to work on the party's national campaign for the 2021 Canadian federal election.

+2025 Australian federal election

+In 2024, a senior Liberal Party source confirmed that Peter Dutton hired Topham Guerin for the campaign.
+For the campaign, Topham Guerin is trying to humanise Dutton much like they did for Christopher Luxon for the 2023 election.
+Topham Guerin is focusing on video content platforms such as TikTok with Dutton creating a personal account in early 2024.Guerin said "The key lesson of whether you’re doing political campaigning in New Zealand, the UK, anywhere else, or if you’re selling anything at all, is just finding ways to make it entertaining so that you can win that battle of t thumbs.
+Get people to stop scrolling, watch your ad through and hopefully do something off the back of it."
+Topham Guerin has been working closely with the conservative lobby group Advance in the use of digital platforms.

+In October 2024, Topham Guerin was hired by ACT Liberals creating AI-generated content and is credited for the Liberal National Party's success of the 2024 Queensland state election.

 Controversies

 In 2019, The Guardian reported that Topham Guerin worked for Conservative Party strategist Sir Lynton Crosby's CTF Partners to create a "large-scale professional disinformation network on behalf of paying clients including major polluters, the Saudi Arabian government, anti-cycling groups and various foreign political campaigns" on Facebook.

 While working as subcontractors for Crosby's CTF Partners, "Topham gained a reputation for misogyny within the company" after celebrating women's departure from the company.

-During the 2019 UK General Election, Topham Guerin changed the name of the Conservative Party's Twitter account to "factcheckUK," using the report to attack the Labour Party and its leader Jeremy Corbyn.